 Sonnet

-EART-HAPPY, splendidly awake and smiling; eaning with laughter, ripe with
+EART-HAPPY, splendidly awake and smiling;

-thoughts to speak, ut not yet gathered; ever there to
+Leaning with laughter, ripe with thoughts to speak,

+But not yet gathered; ever there to seek

-see, but only seen in dreamful
+And see, but only seen in dreamful whiling!

-whiling!

-rt-happy, lightly on tiptoe, beguilly fancy out of faith by seeming meek substance, shadow - cast and shadow-bleak, smiling, splendidly awake and smilould I gather you, ripe unto dropping, hake laughter from you, and ripe fruit of smile; nd pluck rich thoughts unspoken; could I pile in my heart forever, never stopcould awake and smile and lean with laughter, ing fancy off and cast its shadow after.
+Heart-happy, lightly on tiptoe, beguiling

+My fancy out of faith by seeming meek

+shadow - cast and substance, In shadow-bleak,

+Yet smiling, splendidly awake and smiling!

+O could I gather you, ripe unto drop-

+Shake laughter from you, and ripe fruit of smile;

+And pluck rich thoughts unspoken; could I pile

+All in my heart forever, never stopping-

+I could awake and smile and lean with laughter.

+Fling fancy off and cast its shadow after.

-ALEXANDER MCK.
+ALEXANDER McK.
 LACKEY.

 Life's Mysteries

-LIFE Holds its mysteries As the ocean Holds its water, -There for the taking.
-A drop or a bucketful, At a time.
-Only, http://hdl.handle.net/2027/mdp.39015093166166 2015-07-02 20:05 GMT The wader May get drowned ...
-Digitized by ROUTLEDGE CURRY F MIL
+Holds its mysteries As the ocean Holds its water, -There for the taking, A drop or a bucketful, At a time.

+L.

+Only, The wader May get drowned ...

+ROUTLEDGE CURRY.